-Svetlana, do you think we need to make a statement about the exceedances and why they aren’t an issue?
-Also, can you close line on the left of the table?
+Svetlana, do you think we need to make a statement about the exceedances and why they aren’t an issue Yes, make a statement similar to the Pb statement.
+There are design values that exceed the annual PM2.5 NAAQS in neighboring states at the monitoring sites removed from Oregon by hundreds of miles.
+It would be unreasionable to assume that Oregon’s PM2.5 emissions contribure to those exceedances.

-Table 18: ?????????
-Svetlana - How should we label this table?
+Figure 13 Svetlana - How should we label this table?
 Should we comment on exceedances to National Standard?
+I addressed this in text above